Hussain-220/DeveloperrHub_internship_tasks/README.md

 # DevelopersHub Data Science and Analytics Internship Tasks

-This README file contains the four tasks I did at the internship.
+This README file contains the three tasks I did at the internship.

 ## Task 1: Exploring and Visualizing the Iris Dataset